rh-fieldwork/ceph-canary/README.md

 - Maximum write latency in seconds
 - Time to create a persistent volume claim in seconds
 - fio error
+- Fio job runtime in seconds
+- Fio write runtime in seconds
+- Fio read verify runtime in seconds
+- Write 95 percentile latency in seconds

 To modify the list of metrics collected and exposed by the prometheus client, edit the configmap fio-metrics-conf.

     $ oc edit configmap fio-metrics-conf

+Changes to the fio-metrics-conf will not take effect until the prometheus exporter pod, fio-prom-exporter-xxxxxxx, is restarted.
+To restart the prometheus exporter pod, run the commands below.

+    $ oc scale deploy fio-prom-exporter --replicas=0

+    $ oc scale deploy fio-prom-exporter --replicas=1

 Please refer to the default fio_metrics.conf below for the format of the config file and to the sample fio-results.json file for all metrics available from the fio job output.